OpenInternet/System_Administrator_Guide_Text/en/best_practices/service_level_agreement/index.md

 A good service level agreement should also provide a get-out clause, so you can terminate the contract if the provider repeatedly fails to meet the SLA.
 This example service level agreement shows a few typical penalty clauses, and some common exclusions.
 As with any contract, the devil is in the details.

-#### 5.4 Does the SLA Cover Resolution Time or Only Response Time? ####
+#### 5.4 Resolution Time versus Response Time? ####

-Most providers will not guarantee resolution times.
-This is because the most severe, disruptive problems (like hardware failures) can take longest to fix.
-For example, a server crash can sometimes be resolved by simply restarting the server.
-That might only take five minutes.
-But a server may also go offline because its hard disk has failed.
-If this happens, it can take a day or two to replace the disk, reinstall software and restore data from backups.
+While response time indicates how quickly a service provider will respond to your request based on its priority (severe/emergency, urgent, medium or low), most providers will not guarantee resolution times.
+This is because the most severe, disruptive problems (like hardware failures) can take a long time to get resolved.
+For example, a server crash can sometimes be resolved by simply restarting the server, which might take a few minutes.
+But a server may also go offline because of a hard disk failure.
+If this happens, it can take a day or two to receive the replacement disk, reinstall software and restore data from backups.
 Yet both these problems might be classed as 'severe', falling under the same resolution time.

-Often, it just makes more sense for the provider to promise that they will always do their best to fix problems quickly.

-#### 5.5 What Kind of Issues Are Excluded? ####
+#### 5.5 Exclusions ####

-Sometimes it may be impossible to fix a problem within an hour or two.
-Your service provider may have to order a part or visit your office.
+As mentioned above, sometimes it may be impossible to fix a problem within an hour or two as your service provider may have to order a part or physically visit your office.
 It’s common for an SLA to exclude circumstances like these.

+Keep "end-of-life" [(example)](https://www.google.com/chrome/devices/eol.html) considerations in mind when choosing services or products.

 #### 5.6 Is Compensation Capped? ####